brianhouse/art_and_code/plan.md

 ## Class session rotation
 - Introduce a new unit
-    - follow the material (print beforehand!)
+    - follow the material
-    - I just work it out in realtime and they watch me to see what I'm doing
+    - work out examples in realtime
-    - Students jump in on the chat with questions
+    - students jump in on the chat with questions
     - they'll look at the assignment page afterwards (it's scheduled to appear right after (or during?) class)
 - Student presentations followed by ad lib help and examples during work time
 - Preliminary crit (5min/student max) followed by ad lib help and examples during work time